Skip to content

 If a workflow contains any custom_worker node, you must register a JavaScript dispatch callback on the same call that runs the workflow.
 Otherwise execution is rejected at startup with the node id and handler name.

-Pass customWorkerDispatch as the last argument to runWorkflow / streamWorkflow / resume:
+Pass customWorkerDispatch inside the object passed to client.run / client.stream, or as the last tail argument to runWorkflow / streamWorkflow (after optional resume and humanResponse).

 ts